-Social, historical and religious context of the New Testament; Texts and interpretation of the Person of Jesus; Interpreting the text and issues of relationship, purpose and authorship.
+Social, historical and religious context of the New Testament; Texts and interpretation of the Person of Jesus; Interpreting the text and issues of relationship, purpose and authorship; Ways of interpreting the scripture; Texts and interpretation: the Kingdom of God, conflict, the death and resurrection of Jesus; Scientific and historical-critical challenges, ethical living and the works of scholars.

-An externally-assessed written examination comprising two sections.
-Students answer all questions in Section A and Section B.
+An externally-assessed written examination comprising three sections.
+Students answer all questions in Section A, Section B and Section C.